Legislation in each state

 - There are no caps on dog numbers allowed to be kept on QLD puppy factories.

-- There are no litter limits and breeding dogs can legally be bred from until they cannot physically produce any more puppies.
+- There are no litter limits and breeding dogs can legally be bred from their first season 6-9 months (as long as they are 'physically mature, fit, healthy') until they cannot physically produce any more puppies.

 New South Wales